-When you’re just getting into to miles and points, one of the first things you check when looking at a new card is the sign-up bonus.
+When you’re just getting into miles and points, one of the first things you check when looking at a new card is the welcome bonus.
 I mean, who wouldn’t?
 If you’re going to give a new card a try, a little (or big) incentive can go a long way.

 Let’s be honest, I would have jumped at the opportunity to get it if weren’t for the pesky Chase 5/24 rule.
 That being said, I have often wondered whether the Chase Ink Cash might be a better card for those who already have the Chase Sapphire Reserve® or the Chase Sapphire Preferred® Card.